romsto/Inappropriate-Language-Classifier/README.md

 1. Find datasets
 2. Choose models
-3. Merging datasets to one dataset
+3. Merging datasets to one dataset and process data
 4. Build models
 5. Train models on dataset
 6. Test models on dataset